 Even if you narrow down your search to just a few companies, you might find that they have several policies each.
-It’s slow-going to compare coverages.
+It's slow-going to compare coverage.
 In fact, you might find yourself digging for straight answers.

 Some insurance brokers can quote several different lines of insurance.
 This will speed up your hunt.
 However, some insurance companies only use sales agents who only quote one line of insurance.
 Comparisons of company stability, prices and policies are up to you.

 You can skip the tedious telephoning by using our insurance guide online.
 Enter your information and qualified agents and brokers can give you recommendations almost instantly.
 Just click on the "Get a Quote" button at the top of any page to start the process.

 Bonus Question to Ask

 Find out if the insurer gives discounts supplemental policies if they already cover the employer's group policies.
 There may be discounts offered for certain groups or bundles with other types of insurance.